The Camino del Norte: From Asturias to Galicia beside the sea

 We’ll finish our tour of the sea in Ribadeo.
-From this locality, the Camino del Norte to Santiago leaves the coast, deviating inland, in search of the tomb of Santiago the Apostle.
+From this locality, the Camino del Norte to Santiago leaves the coast, deviating inland, in search of the tomb of St James the Apostle.

 This information means that of the 34 stages into which the Camino del Norte can be divided, only 12 run away from the Cantabrian Sea: from Stage 4 to 9 and the last eight days.
 So you know, if you feel like walking by the sea, the Camino del Norte coast route is a great option.

 Stage 19: Camino Primitivo or more Cantabrian Sea?

 On stage 19, you will have the option to deviate to the Camino Primitivo, which goes to Oviedo or to continue your pilgrimage by the sea, following the Camino del Norte.
 Without a doubt, if you are an ocean lover you’ll prefer this option and therefore you will be interested to continue reading about the wonderful beaches you will find on your journey.

 After Casquita, the point at which you will find the fork to the Camino Primitivo, the Camino Primitivo returns to the sea.
 The stage ends in Gijón, where you will be received by Playa San Lorenzo, the most popular beach in the city.
 Next to it is Playa de los Mayanes, calmer but with many more rocks.